bakerjd99/Analyze-the-Data-not-the-Drivel/wp2epub/lastschoolboystandin8196.markdown

 vibe.

 We used to climb into the attics of AUB buildings and time the fall of stones to the courtyards below.
-Ned was checking Newton's $16t^2$ acceleration due to gravity equation.
+Ned was checking Newton's $16t^{2}$ acceleration due to gravity equation.
 The math checked out.
 On another occasion, we got ahold of old mechanical calculators.
 Ned found a shop, off bounds, of course, that sold office calculators.
 In 1968, office calculators were gigantic gear-laden metal dragons.
 They looked like typewriters on steroids.
-The shop owner didn't mind weird little broke American kids computing cube roots on the clanky old machines.
+The shop owner didn't mind weird little American kids computing cube roots on the clanky old machines.
 Ned posed problems that sent the beasts into infinite gear-grinding loops.
 Loops were a lot more fun in the days of motors and gears.